How To Choose A Mortgage Lender: 14 Questions To Ask

 2. Which Types Of Mortgage Terms Do You Offer?

 There isn’t a single type of mortgage loan that’s superior to others or right for everyone.
 Because multiple programs may be appropriate for you, it’s crucial that you discuss your options with your mortgage lender.
 Make sure to ask your lender about the following types of loans:

 A 30-year conventional fixed-rate loan is the most common type of mortgage loan.
 Because the term is so long, monthly payments are lower, and the fact that rates are fixed means that your interest rate will remain the same throughout the life of the loan.
 However, the longer the term of your mortgage the more interest you’ll pay on the loan.
 So, if you can afford higher monthly payments, it may be worth choosing a 15- or 20-year term.

 Adjustable Rate Mortgages

-VA loans are backed by the U.S. Department of Veteran Affairs, so they’re only available to veterans, active service members, and their surviving spouses.
+VA loans are backed by the U.S. Department of Veterans Affairs (VA), so they’re only available to veterans, active service members and eligible surviving spouses.
 VA loans tend to have lower interest rates and don’t require down payments.
 However, there are some restrictions and fees involved in these mortgages.
 Those eligible should expect to pay funding fees and have reserve funds available.